Using the right keywords in your LinkedIn Profile is essential to your visiblity in LinkedIn.

 Assume that you hold the Project Management Professional certification, and you're trying to determine the best keywords for you to use in your LinkedIn profile.
 Let Indeed's JobTrends help you figure out the best terms to use.

-Replace the words "Data Scientist" (or whatever term is already in the search box) with your terms, separated by commas.
-If your term is a phrase, be sure to enclose the phrase in quotation markes, "like this" to show Indeed that the words need to be side-by-side in the job descriptions.
+If a term is a phrase, be sure to enclose the phrase in quotation markes, as you see below, "like this" to show Indeed that the words need to be side-by-side in the job descriptions.

 In our example below, your search would look like this: "PMP certified" , "certified PMP" , " PMP certification" --